 Lust and Obsession for Orchid

-Some local dealers would rake some profits when they exhibit type of orchid during their blooming season abroad especially in Europe or Unites States.
+Some local dealers would rake some profits when they exhibit type of orchid during their blooming season abroad especially in Europe or United States.
 An orchid with some flowers at an orchid show in France is being retailed at $35 per cane!
 At a recent local orchid show, a pale pink form was sold for Php 3,000 or at least $60.00.
 This is just a tip of an iceberg story.

 About a decade ago, a big controversy happened when an unusual color variety that was supposedly known as Dendrobium anosmum variety huttonii at an orchid show exhibit got some of its smaller canes cut or stolen by an orchid addict in broad daylight.
 The exhibitor got some monetary compensation for the damage to the plant.
 The sensation brought some fighting and rumors of the supposed rarity which sparked price bidding among orchid collector.
 A Filipino-Chinese orchid collector, eventually bought the controversial orchid for more than twice the amount of the market value.